-The Company views the additional Xoft eBx system platform indications as important opportunities in both the U.S. and international markets.
-Basal and Squamous Cell Carcinoma are two of the most prevalent types of skin cancer in the US.
-The Xoft eBx system, which utilizes an isotope-free miniaturized x-ray radiation source, enables radiation oncologists and dermatologists to collaborate in offering their patients a non-surgical treatment option that is particularly appropriate for certain challenging lesion locations on the ear, face and neck.
-The Company views the additional Xoft eBx system platform indications as important opportunities in both the U.S. and international markets.
-The Xoft eBx system is also marketed for gynecological cancers including endometrial cancer and in 2013 the Company received FDA clearance for a new application for the treatment of cervical cancer.
-Vaginal cancer is the fourth most common cancer affecting women worldwide and cervical cancer incidence rates outside of the US are very high due to inadequate penetration of screening modalities.
-The Company believes an additional strategic growth opportunity exists in the application of the Xoft eBx system for the treatment of other cancers beyond breast cancer in the IORT setting including integration with minimally invasive surgical techniques and systems
+The Company views additional Xoft eBx system platform indications as important opportunities in both the U.S. and international markets.
+The Xoft eBx system is also marketed for gynecological cancers including endometrial cancer.
+In 2013 the Company received FDA clearance for a new application for the treatment of cervical cancer and plans to launch a new applicator to treat cervical cancer in mid-2015.
+Vaginal cancer is the fourth most common cancer affecting women worldwide and cervical cancer incidence rates outside of the U.S. are very high due to inadequate penetration of screening modalities.
+The Company believes an additional strategic growth opportunity exists in the application of the Xoft eBx system for the treatment of other cancers beyond breast cancer in the IORT setting including integration with minimally invasive surgical techniques and systems.

-The Company intends to address the detection and diagnosis stages of the cancer care cycle through continued extension of its image analysis and clinical decision support solutions for mammography, MRI and CT imaging. iCAD believes that advances in digital imaging techniques should bolster its efforts to develop additional commercially viable CAD/advanced image analysis and workflow products.
-CAD for breast tomosynthesis is an emerging area which the Company believes which will provide additional benefits for early breast cancer detection.
+The Company intends to address the detection and diagnosis stages of the cancer care cycle through continued extension of its image analysis and clinical decision support solutions for mammography, breast tomosynthesis, MRI and CT imaging. iCAD believes that advances in digital imaging techniques should bolster its efforts to develop additional commercially viable CAD, advanced image analysis and workflow products.
+CAD for breast tomosynthesis is a growth area which the Company believes will provide additional benefits for early breast cancer detection.

-The Company applys its patented detection technology, pharmacokinetics, and algorithms to products used to detect disease states where pattern recognition, image analysis, and clinical efficiency play a pivotal role.
-For breast imaging, the Company is developing CAD solutions for tomosynthesis (3-D mammography) and a next-generation of breast MR image analysis workstations to help radiologists find cancer earlier and more efficiently.
-The Company believes that CAD for tomosynthesis has the potential to help radiologists better detect cancer and manage the workflow issues created by large 3D tomosynthesis datasets.
-The pharmacokinetics or second generation kinetics technology complements iCAD's core competency in morphology (anatomy) based CAD solutions providing a platform for iCAD to produce next-generation MRI products delivering both kinetics and morphology technology in a single CAD solution.
-For colorectal cancer screening, iCAD has developed a CAD solution to help radiologists detect colonic polyps during their review of virtual CTC exams.
+The Company applies its patented CAD technology and algorithms to products used to detect disease states where pattern recognition, image analysis, and clinical efficiency play a pivotal role.
+For breast imaging, the Company is developing novel CAD solutions for mammography and tomosynthesis (3D mammography) and a next-generation breast MR image analysis workstation to help radiologists find cancer earlier, quicker, and with more accuracy than without CAD.
+The Company believes that CAD for tomosynthesis has the potential to help radiologists better detect cancer and manage the workflow efficiency issues created by large 3D tomosynthesis datasets.
+For colorectal cancer screening, iCAD has developed a CAD solution to help radiologists detect colonic polyps during the review of virtual CT Colonoscopy exams.